Katogo (food): Origins

 Katogo originated from Buganda and Western Uganda, where it was initially perceived as a poor man's dish.
-There is no exact chronology as to when Ugandans started cooking katogo, but as long as matooke has been around, so has katogo.
+No exact chronology has been found as to when Ugandans started cooking katogo, but as long as matooke has been around, so has katogo.
 The Baganda came up with the katogo dish which is a combination of offal and matooke.
 Katogo was originally a combination of diced cassava mixed with beans.
 This was the poor man's meal.
 The upper classes, introduced matooke to replace cassava and later versions of katogo brought on offals and other new sauces.
 The popularity of katogo quickly spread all over Uganda and to date there are many variations of the cuisine.
 It is a common delicacy among the Bantu speaking communities and most of Uganda’s urban communities.
 It is now available in most restaurants and hotels, served as breakfast.

 Recipes

 There are various recipes for this dish but the most popular is the one where matooke is the staple and the sauce is offal known as byenda in Uganda.
 The culinary term for byenda (offal) is tripe and sweetbreads which are the inner lining of the stomach, the thymus gland and the pancreas respectively.
 The peeled matooke (green bananas) are cooked in the prepared sauce of byenda (offals) until the matooke is ready.
 Katogo is usually served with cooked greens and fruit juice.